How to talk to North Korea

 A beginner's guide to negotiating with Kim Jong-un

-Donald Trump's unconventional diplomatic approach appears to be taking shape, with a secret meeting between CIA director Mike Pompeo and North Korean leader Kim Jong-un already in the bag,
+Donald Trump's unconventional diplomatic approach appears to be taking shape, with a summit with North Korea's leader Kim Jong-un slated for 12 June in Singapore.

 But the risks and rewards of Trump's bombastic approach are acute.
-Three North Korea experts offer some practical and profound advice on a future summit between the two leaders.
+Three North Korean experts offer some practical and profound advice on a future summit between the two leaders.

 -